Self-Harm Counselling in London

 - banging or hitting parts of your body

-- pushing yourself into dangerous scenarios (unsafe sex, dangerous situations)
+- putting yourself into dangerous scenarios

 The desire to hurt yourself can feel like something you can't stop doing.
 But with the right support it is entirely possible to overcome your urge to self-harm.